FederatedAI/KubeFATE/docker-deploy/README.md

 ...
 ```

+**NOTE:** For Chinese user who has difficulty to access docker hub, you can set `RegistryURI` to `hub.c.163.com` to use the mirror of the registry within China.

 ### Configuring multiple parties of FATE
 There are usually multiple parties participating a federated training.
 Each party should install FATE using a set of configuration files and scripts.